 Accommodatie en maaltijden

 You will be accommodated in a local apartment building with shared rooms – bring your warm sleeping bag and a camping mat - with showers and toilets.
 The group will share the cleaning tasks and prepare meals together.
 You will prepare the meals in shifts and participate in the organization of the collective life (planning, cleaning, shopping, etc.).
 We will encourage the purchase of local and seasonal products.

 Locatie en vrije tijd

-Foreigners belonging to the European Union must bring with them a personal EHIC (European Health Insurance Card), and everybody must, in any case, bring their insurance certificate.
-If health issues on the project, volunteers will have to pay for it, and then be reimbursed once back in their home country.
+Foreigners from the European Union must bring their personal EHIC (European Health Insurance Card), and all participants must bring their insurance certificate.
+If health issues arise during the program, volunteers will need to cover all costs; they will be reimbursed upon their return to their home country.